-Figure 6: Reasons for Dropout of Coir
+Fig. 6: Reasons for dropout of coir

-The study identified that the high mantainence cost, market saturation/low demand, lack of expertise and the lack of support from the mission coordinators are the major reasons for drop out in coir sector.SAF have done a lot of interventions to raise up this sector but a vast majority of them were flopped.
-A major problem that the group are facing today is the scarcity of husks.
-Traditionally the husk market was controlled by a small number of monopoly husk ratters.
-Husks are only a by-product of coconuts and therefore their availability is dependent not only on the production of nuts but also on the harvesting and dehusking practices.
+Coir was one of the most endangered sectors identified in the study.
+The study inferred that about 52.33% of the dropouts are due to the high mantainence cost.
+Lack of expertise cause 33.52% of the coir groups to shut down from their activities.
+Market saturation/low demand for the coir products cause 8.64% of the dropouts and about 5.51% of coir groups closed down due to the lack of support from the mission coordinators for their group activities.
+The study also found that the major problems for the coir groups are the scarcity of husks.
+Traditionally the husk market was controlled by a small number of monopoly husk retters.
+Husks are only a by product of coconuts and therefore their availability is dependent not only on the production of nuts but also on the harvesting and dehusking practices.
 Further, due to the bulky nature of the husks and the scattered nature of production of coconuts the transportation costs are relatively high.
 A significant proportion of the coconuts which are dehusked in individual households for culinary purposes cannot be economically collected for industrial use.
 In short, the number of husks economically available to the industry is limited to the mature coconuts harvested and dehusked within the economic transport distance and to coconuts that are dehusked on a commercial basis.
 This huge process is the main reason for the high maintenance cost of the coir.
-So at any cost raw materials should be made available to the activity group members groups.
-Both require incorporation of modern science and technology into the production process and involve substantial research input.
-Whatever be the exact reasons, the present lethargy of this should be the modernization of these units for a successful venture in future.
-This will reduce the dropout rate and thereby the sustainability of the coir groups could happen.
-Proper awareness about the products, marketing strategies, export reaches etc should be given to the women members in order to self-motivate them as the successful coir entrepreneurs of future.
+So at any cost raw materials should be made available to the activity group members.
 Lack of uniformity also becomes a major handicap in power loom weaving.
-So better training and man power could be increased for the lack of expertise as well as for the market saturation.
+Training and man power could be increased for the lack of expertise as well as for the market saturation.